ecreagar/Prednet/README.md

 # Prednet

-Most elemetnts of this repository are not my work.
+Most elements of this repository are not my work.
 Work in this repository was mostly done by others who are credited in the README files of each individual folder.

 ## My Use